The spherical ensemble and quasi-Monte-Carlo designs: Introduction

 where $X$ has been embedded as the unit-sphere in Euclidean $\R^{3}.$ It represents the microscopic state of $N$ unit charge particles in thermal equilibrium on $X,$ interacting by the Coulomb energy $E^{(N)},$ subject to a neutralizing uniform back-ground charge.
 More precisely, the spherical ensemble $(X,\P_{N})$ coincides with Coulomb gas on the sphere at the particular inverse temperature $\beta=2,$ for which the Coulomb gas becomes a determinantal point process \cite{fo,h-k-p}.
 An elegant random matrix realization of the spherical ensemble was exhibited in \cite{kr}.
 Consider two rank $N$ complex matrices $A$ and $B$ and take their entries to be standard normal variables.
 Then the spherical ensemble coincides with the random point process defined by the eigenvalues of $AB^{-1}$ in the complex plane, scaled by $1/N^{1/2}$ and mapped to the two-sphere, using stereographic projection.

-The main aim of the present paper is to show that a random $N-$point configuration $\boldsymbol{x}_{N}$ in the spherical ensemble is, with overwhelming probability, nearly a Quasi-Monte Carlo design for any $s\in]1,2]:$ \begin{thm} Consider the spherical ensemble with $N$ particles.
-There exists a constant $C$ such that for any given $R$ in the interval $C\leq R\leq N/(\log N)^{1/2}$
+In the present work it is shown that a random $N-$point configuration $\boldsymbol{x}_{N}$ in the spherical ensemble is, with overwhelming probability, nearly a Quasi-Monte Carlo design for any $s\in]1,2]:$ \begin{thm} Consider the spherical ensemble with $N$ particles.
+There exists a constant $C$ such that for any given $R$ in $[(\log N)^{-1/2},N(\log N)^{-1/2}]$